Federal Milk Marketing Order

 FMMOs establish provisions under which dairy processors buy fresh milk from dairy farmers who supply a marketing area, maintaining stable marketing relationships for all handlers and producers and organizing the complex process of marketing fresh milk.
 USDA oversees the FMMO program, which includes 11 milk marketing orders and applies to about 75 percent of total U.S. milk production.
 Federal orders establish minimum prices paid to farmers, ensure payments to farmers are accurate and timely, and provide market information.

 The FMMO system saw its last comprehensive revision in 2000.
 Since then, the structure of the U.S. dairy industry has shifted significantly, from product preferences and plant costs to the composition of milk itself.
 Calls to re-examine the federal order system intensified as a result of the COVID-19 pandemic, strained the increasingly unwieldy system.
 After more than a year of in-depth analysis and examination of numerous FMMO issues by a dedicated team of technical experts from NMPF’s member cooperatives, NMPF’s Board of Directors unanimously approved a proposal to modernize the marketing-order system on March 7, 2023 and submitted it in final form on May 1.
-USDA has 30 days to consider the proposal and decide next steps.
+Click here for more information about NMPF’s FMMO modernization efforts and updates from USDA’s public hearing.

 NMPF supports the federal legislation that authorizes the FMMO system, as well as improvements that increase clarity and producer understanding of milk pricing and ensure an orderly market and fair prices for dairy farmers.